The Call of the Wild: Top 6 Indian National Parks

 Time to visit: mid-October to June

 If you're looking for tigers, why not come to Kanha National Park?
-As an inspiration for Rudyard Kipling to write renowned Jungle Book, Kanha National Park is regarded as the king of the jungle in India.
-Watching patiently should reward you, with a sight of many species of wild lives apart from tigers, such as wild dogs, deer, squirrel and so on.
+As an inspiration for Rudyard Kipling to write the renowned Jungle Book, Kanha National Park is regarded as the king of the jungle in India.
+Watching patiently should reward you with a sight of many species of wildlife apart from tigers, such as wild dogs, deer, squirrels and so on.

 4. Keoladeo National Park

 Size: 29 sq km

 Location: 50 km from Agra (2h car), 200 km from Delhi (4h car)

 Time to visit: October to March